uselesstechjunks/leetcode/docs/source/range.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 #.
 Range Sum Query with Updates:

-	- Solve using segment trees or Fenwick trees with range updates.
+	- Hints: Solve using segment trees or Fenwick trees with range updates.

 #.
 Range Minimum/Maximum Query:

-	- Solve using segment trees, sparse tables, or hybrid methods.
+	- Hints: Solve using segment trees, sparse tables, or hybrid methods.

 #.
 Dynamic Range Median Queries:

-	- Maintain a dynamic dataset and answer queries for the median of a range.
+	- Hints: Maintain a dynamic dataset and answer queries for the median of a range.

 #.
 Range XOR Query:

-	- Solve using segment trees.
+	- Hints: Solve using segment trees.

 #.
 Sum of Range Products:

-	- Given an array, answer the sum of products of all pairs in the range [L, R].
+	- Hints: Given an array, answer the sum of products of all pairs in the range [L, R].

 #.
 Number of Distinct Elements in Range:

-	- Use Mo’s Algorithm or a segment tree with a map structure.
+	- Hints: Use Mo’s Algorithm or a segment tree with a map structure.

 #.
 Range Frequency Query:

-	- Solve using a wavelet tree or merge sort tree.
+	- Hints: Solve using a wavelet tree or merge sort tree.

 #.
 Dynamic Range Median Queries